jaredthecoder/awesome-vehicle-security/README.md

 - [Troy Hunt on Controlling Nissans](https://www.troyhunt.com/controlling-vehicle-features-of-nissan/) - Troy Hunt goes into controlling Subaru vehicles.
 - [Tesla hackers explain how they did it at Defcon](http://www.cnet.com/roadshow/news/tesla-hackers-explain-how-they-did-it-at-def-con-23/) - Overview of DEFCON 23 presentation on hacking into Tesla cars.
 - [Anatomy of the Rolljam Wireless Car Hack](http://makezine.com/2015/08/11/anatomy-of-the-rolljam-wireless-car-hack/) - Overview of the RollJam rolling code exploitation device.
+- [http://blog.ioactive.com/2013/08/car-hacking-content.html](http://blog.ioactive.com/2013/08/car-hacking-content.html) - Chris Valasek and Charlie Miller release some of their tools and data for hacking into vehicles in an effort to get more people into vehicle security research.

 ## Presentations